 Job seekers have also had to adjust to a changing hiring process.
 From the application to the interview to orientation and onboarding, candidates and some employees may never step foot in a physical office before or after they start working.

-The speed of the virtual hiring process lot of significance on the interview portion of the hiring process.
+The speed of the virtual hiring process places lot of significance on the interview portion of the hiring process.
 Employers want to know quickly whether a candidate is right for their job.
 From the candidate perspective, to go from interviewing in person to showcasing yourself and meeting employers through a screen isn't always easy.
-Our Account Management Ema Adams knows what it takes to best position yourself for an open position.
-Following her expert tips can help you stand out.
+Our Account Management Team knows what it takes to best position yourself for an open position.
+Following these expert tips can help you stand out.

 5 Tips for Acing Video Interviews